Konstantin-Kostov-70/Jobify/README.md

 Jobify is a web application built using React (with Vite), Express, and MongoDB.
 It helps users track job applications, manage profiles, and view statistical insights about their job search.

+## Themes: Light and Dark Mode

+Jobify offers two themes to enhance your browsing experience: **Light Mode** and **Dark Mode**.

+- **Light Mode** provides a bright, clean interface, perfect for daytime use or well-lit environments.
+- **Dark Mode** offers a sleek, low-light interface to reduce eye strain and improve visibility in darker settings.

+You can easily switch between themes by clicking the theme toggle button available on the main navigation bar.

 ## Features

 - User authentication and registration.